Historical Mortgage Rates: 1971 To The Present

 An adjustable-rate mortgage (ARM) can offer a relatively low mortgage rate starting out, but interest rates on ARMs adjust over a period of time and may eventually be much higher.
 However, you may be able to get into an ARM now and take advantage of a lower rate, then change the loan before it adjusts.
 Talk with your lender about the possibility of converting your ARM to a fixed-rate mortgage if rates go lower.

-The Bottom Line: Like All Things Economic, Interest Rates Are Cyclical
+The Bottom Line: Mortgage Rates Are Cyclical

 Related Resources